kepano/obsidian-advanced-appearance/README.md

 ## CSS variables

-The following CSS variables are applied to the `body` tag from the user's input:
+The following CSS variables are defined on the `body` tag from the user's input:

 | Variable | Description |
 | ------ | ----- |